 In this article, I give you my list of 5 facts you did not know about the Alps.
 One of the most beautiful mountain massifs in the world is the Alps, the snow pearl of Europe, which connects as many as eight countries with its surface.
 They are a favorite destination of tourists from all over the world, and the most common reason for coming to the Alpine mountains is skiing.

-Here is what interesting things the magical Alps hide
+Here are what interesting things the magical Alps hide.

 Before you book skiing in Italy in the Alps, or any other Alpine country, get to know the interesting things that this mountain massif hides.
 The following paragraphs reveal facts you may not have known.

 1 First climb to Mont Blanc, the highest mountain peak of the Alps